Rocking chair: Purpose

-Rocking chairs are often seen as evocative of parenting, as the gentle rocking motion soothes infants and sends them off to sleep.
+Rocking chairs are often seen as evocative of parenting — as the gentle rocking motion soothes infants and sends them off to sleep.

 Many adults find rocking chairs soothing because of the gentle motion.
 Gentle rocking motion has been shown to provide faster onset of sleep than remaining stationary, mimicking the process of a parent rocking a child to sleep.

 Rocking chairs are also comfortable because, when a user sits in one without rocking, the chair automatically rocks backward until the sitter's center of gravity is met, thus granting an ergonomic benefit with the occupant kept at an un-stressed position and angle.
+Rockers are also good to use during pregnancy as it reduces back pain and promotes relaxation and stress reduction.

 Varieties of rockers include those mounted on a spring base (or platform) called "platform rockers" and those with swinging braces commonly known as gliders.

 History

+Rocking cradles long predate rocking chairs and an example exists from antiquity, found in the ruins of Herculaneum.

+Originally used in gardens, rocking chairs were simply ordinary chairs with rockers attached.
+In 1725, early rocking chairs first appeared in England.
 Though American inventor Benjamin Franklin is sometimes credited with inventing the rocking chair, historians actually trace the rocking chair's origins to North America during the early 18th century, when Franklin was a child.
-Originally used in gardens, they were simply ordinary chairs with rockers attached.
-It was in 1725 that early rocking chairs first appeared in England.
 The production of wicker rocking chairs reached its peak in America during the middle of the 18th century.
 These wicker rockers, as they were popularly known, were famous for their craftsmanship and creative designs.
-Rocking cradles long predate rocking chairs however and an example exists from antiquity, found in the ruins of Herculaneum.

-During the 1830's Peter Cooper American industrialist and inventor designed the first steel chair in America which was a rocking chair, and exhibited at Crystal Palace Exhibition in 1851.
+During the 1830s, Peter Cooper designed the first steel chair in America which was a rocking chair, and was displayed at the Crystal Palace Exhibition in 1851.

 Michael Thonet, a German craftsman, created the first bentwood rocking chair in 1860.
 This design is distinguished by its graceful shape and its light weight.
 These rocking chairs were influenced by Greek and Roman designs as well as Renaissance and colonial era artistry.

 During the 1920s, however, folding rocking chairs became more popular in the United States and in Europe.
 They were handy for outdoor activities and travel purposes.
 By the 1950s, rocking chairs built by Sam Maloof, an American craftsman, became famous for their durability and deluxe appearance.
 Maloof's rocking chairs are distinguished by their ski-shaped rockers.

-Types of Rocking Chair
+Types of rocking chair

 Peter Cooper

-Peter Cooper American industrialist and inventor designed an iron-frame chair with a functional, minimalist design radically different from Victorian heavily decorated, ostentatious designs.
+Peter Cooper, an American industrialist and inventor, designed an iron-frame chair with a functional, minimalist design radically different from Victorian heavily decorated, ostentatious designs.
 At that time most rocking chairs had separate rockers fixed to regular chair legs, Cooper's chair used the curve of its frame to ensure the rocking motion.
 Coopers chair was made of steel or wrought iron with upholstery slung across the frame.
-Cooper's modell was manufactured at R.W.
+Cooper's model was manufactured at R.W.
 Winfield & Co. in Britain.
 The firm exhibited examples of the chair at the Great Exhibition of the Works of Industry of all Nations (Crystal Palace Exhibition) in 1851 and the Great London Exposition of 1862.